 - Give recurring characters faults they either overcome little by little or give in to more and more

 - Show how changes in your characters’ environs affect them.
 A hobbit in the Shire is cosy and comfortable, but a hobbit thrown into the dangerous world of Mordor can discover surprising bravery

-- Make a list for each character of how they could change from book to book in your series and include the reason why they change.
-For example, ‘Book one: Character inherits a vast sum unexpectedly; Book two: Character becomes increasingly arrogant but loses everything; Book three: Character rebuilds and finds other things to value’
+- Make a list for each character of how they could change from book to book: For example, ‘Book one: Character inherits a vast sum unexpectedly.
+Book two: Character becomes increasingly arrogant but loses everything.
+Book three: Character rebuilds and finds other things to value.’

 8. Give each book in your series a strong central event

 Remember that each book should stand on its own to a degree.
 A reader should be able to start with book 4 and not find the story so bewildering that they’re completely lost.
 To make each novel in your series work well as a standalone work: